mrpro.operators.GridSamplingOp

 Samples at the location determine by the grid.

-Power iteration for computing the operator norm of the linear operator.
+Power iteration for computing the operator norm of the operator.

 Parameters: